Marclie/SuaveStateScanner/README.md

   upper bounds on indices identifying individual electronic states within an ensemble (e.g., if numStates=3 then stateBounds=[0, 1] would select only two out of three available electronic states).
 By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)

+* `eBounds` - The bounds of the energies in the input file.
+If provided, this should be a list in the form [emin, emax] specifying inclusive lower and upper bounds on energies.
+By default all available energies will be included in analysis/output unless eBounds is specified otherwise. (default: None)

 * `maxStateRepeat` - The maximum number of times a state can be repeated without changes in reordering procedure.
 If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the number of times a state can be repeated. (default: None)